milesroberts-123/slim-sweep-cnn/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Snakemake](https://img.shields.io/badge/snakemake-≥9.6.0-brightgreen.svg)](https://snakemake.github.io)

-This workflow trains simulates selective sweeps in SLiM and then calculates many sweep summary statistics and converts the sweep region into images.
+This workflow simulates selective sweeps in SLiM.
+For the sweeps that succeed, it then calculates many sweep summary statistics and converts the sweep region into images.
 These outputs can be used to train convolutional neural networks or perform approximate bayesian computation.
-The workflow was developed and tested using snakemake v 9.6.0
+The workflow should work with snakemake v 9.6.0.

 # Contents